speakeztech/mlir-tutorial/docs/tutorials/README.md

 - **Stack allocation patterns** - Structs, spans, and stack-only types for performance-critical paths
 - **Fidelity-aware APIs** - Library functions designed to preserve semantic information through compilation

-This ensures that even at the runtime support level, the "correct by construction" philosophy extends through execution.
+This ensures that even at the runtime, the "correct by construction" philosophy extends through execution.

 ### Key Takeaway